thananauto/playwright-tips-tricks/README.md

 - And explain the each use cases with exammple
 - Refer this article for more [details](https://medium.com/@thananjayan1988/efficiently-configuring-test-data-in-playwright-framework-65b1d3ad6bb6)

+### 1️⃣1️⃣ Analyse the HAR to capture network error
+- Capture the slow request, failed endpoints as part of UI test
+- Record those details in HTML report
+- Added custom fixture to capture this details
+- Refer this article for more [details](https://medium.com/@thananjayan1988/efficiently-configuring-test-data-in-playwright-framework-65b1d3ad6bb6)

 ## 📌 Contribution Guidelines

 🚀 **Want to contribute?** If you have any useful Playwright tips or code snippets, feel free to **submit a PR**!